How to be successful in the recruitment process for the NHS graduate management schemes

 Successful candidates can articulate their motivations and why they’re great

 Rob says that most of the questions in your face-to-face interview are focused around you, your application and your motivations for applying.
-‘One of the most common reasons that people are rejected at interview is that they don’t convince us that they are truly motivated to work in the NHS,’ says Rob.
+‘One of the most common reasons that people are rejected at interview is that they don’t convince us that they are motivated to work in the NHS – or have at least seriously thought about it,’ says Rob.
 You need to give examples of how you share the values of the NHS, be able to talk through the issues facing it (showing that you understand them), and truly want to be part of making it ‘fit for the future’ – without making out that you have all the answers.

 Rob has already told us that the calibre of people who progress through the selection process is high, and it will help if your application indicates that you have participated in a range of activities (in a meaningful way).
 However, these don’t necessarily have to be ‘big’, ‘headline-grabbing’ activities – you don’t have to have raised thousands of pounds single-handedly for charity, for example.
 Rather, it could be that you have volunteered for a student-run Samaritans service for a considerable period of time.
 ‘It doesn’t matter exactly what you have achieved inside or outside of your studies,’ says Rob.
 ‘We are looking for people who can tell us – with evidence – why they are great.’
 You can read TARGETjobs' advice on how to clearly articulate your strengths in our feature on how to sell yourself if you are a shy job-hunter.